First, try to be something, anything, else.

 A movie star/kindergarten teacher.
 President of the World.

 – Lorrie Moore, “How to Become a Writer”

-The How to Become a Writer series features a new interview with a writer every other Sunday.
-It started in July 2011 and has become my labor of love and my inspiration.
+The How to Become a Writer series ran bi-weekly-ish from 2011-2015.
 I started the series because becoming a writer seemed like the most mysterious thing in the world, but somehow even I had done it.
 I got to wondering how others had done it.
 So I started asking.

 1. Why did you want to become a writer?

 2. How did you go about becoming a writer?

 3. Who helped you along the way, and how?

 4. Can you tell me about a writer or artist whose biography inspires you?

 5. What would you say in a short letter to an aspiring writer?